Nursing Home Medical Records: A Primer for Litigators

 2. Admission, Transfer, and Discharge;

-There are 175 Federal Regulations that each of the United States’ 14,639 skilled nursing facilities must comply with on an on-going basis in order to maintain compliance with The Center for Medicare and Medicaid.
+There are 175 Federal Regulations that each of the United States’ 14,639 skilled nursing facilities must comply with on an ongoing basis in order to maintain compliance with The Center for Medicare and Medicaid.
 As well as to prevent a case of litigation against them.
-As with other medical records, the nursing home record should be well organized and complete.
-This is whether it is paper based or electronic record.
-If the record is not well maintained, then it will cause concerns when State inspectors’ survey the nursing homes on behalf of the state based Department or Health or Federal Inspectors.
+As with other medical records, the nursing home charting should be well organized and complete.
+This is whether it is paper paper-based or electronic record.
+If the record is not well maintained, then it will cause concerns when State inspectors’ survey the nursing homes on behalf of the state-based Department or Health or Federal Inspectors.
 Additionally, poorly organized and missing documentation will lend itself to potential litigation concerns.
 It is important for attorneys, paralegal’s and legal nurse consultants to understand what is expected to be in a nursing home record when deciding and/or preparing a legal action against a facility.

-Even for a short stay in a skilled nursing facility a medical record can be several hundred pages in length.
+Even for a short stay in a skilled nursing facility, a medical record can be several hundred pages in length.
 Many nursing homes do not have a medical records department or designated person to organize records.
 So when a record is thinned, these records get stored “as is” and are not organized in any particular fashion.
+Understanding how to obtain medical records from a nursing home is crucial, as these records may arrive disorganized and incomplete.
 It is important for a law firm to have a para-legal that is familiar with a nursing home record; so if it doesn’t come from the nursing home organized, it can be organized at the firm before it is sent on to an expert for review.
-Once the record is organized the expert can work more efficiently, saving time and money.

-Usually the first section will contain administrative information.
-This will include an admission face sheet, leave of absence forms, consents, hospital transfer forms form the nursing home and any advance directives.
+Usually, the first section will contain administrative information.
+This will include an admission face sheet, leave of absence forms, consents, hospital transfer forms from the nursing home, and any advance directives.
 Advance directives can include durable Power of attorney, do not Resuscitate, do not intubate, do not hospitalize, and living wills.

 The next section will include any prior hospital records such as emergency room records, transfer records presented by the hospital to the nursing home when the resident is admitted, and any other hospital records.
 Most nursing homes usually only maintain the most current hospital record information on the active chart.
 It is important to obtain all prior hospital records that may be in filing when requesting a record.
 This will be important when reviewing a record to determine when and where a certain event may have occurred.
 This is particularly important when trying to establish where a concern developed – especially skin issues like pressure ulcers.

-The MDS is important to have / review when screening a case for merit as it is the document that is drafted based on a preset schedule and submitted electronically to The Centers for Medicare and Medicaid for the facilities reimbursement.
+The MDS is important to have/review when screening a case for merit as it is the document that is drafted based on a preset schedule and submitted electronically to The Centers for Medicare and Medicaid for the facility's reimbursement.
 The data collected on an MDS should have supportive documentation in the record (i.e.: weight) and all data should be reflective of the current status of the resident.
-CAA’s should be present for the initial, annual and significant change MDS’s present in the rec ord.
-CAA’s are important as they drive the decision for the care planning process.
+CAAs should be present for the initial, annual and significant change MDSs present in the record.
+CAAs are important as they drive the decision for the care planning process.

 At a minimum there should be a care plan present for each CAA triggered with care plans for other active diagnosis the resident may have.
 A basic care plan should be present in the record within 24 hours of admission with a comprehensive care plan by day 21 of the stay.